 By default, the Guest Details section comes pre-populated with three required fields - First Name, Last Name, and E-mail.

-The name and email fields can be set to not be required.
-In the absence of a name field being required, the booking form inserts the word "Guest" for the Customer's name.
+The name and email fields can be made optional.
+Where the name field is not collected, the booking form inserts the word "Guest" for the Customer's name.

-The forms used for adding new Guest fields and editing existing fields are similar with the exception of how they are initiated.
-Whichever option you chose, you are presented with the same pop-up modal enabling you to configure the field for use with your Guest Form.
+The forms used for adding new Guest fields and editing existing fields are similar except for how they are created.
+Whichever option you choose, you are presented with the exact pop-up modal enabling you to configure the field with your Guest Form.

-To edit an existing Guest field, click on the Edit link to the right of the field in question.
-This opens the Guest Form field editor in edit mode.
+To edit an existing Guest field, click the Edit link to the right of the field.
+This link opens the Guest Form field editor in edit mode.

-To add a brand new Guest Form field, click on the link labelled Add new guest field below the list of current fields.
-This opens the Guest Form Field editor in create mode.
+To add a brand new Guest Form field, click the link labelled Add new guest field below the list of current fields.
+This button opens the Guest Form Field editor in create mode.

-Whether creating a new field from scratch or editing a field that already exists, there are various options you can configure that define the appearance and functionality of the field.
+Whether creating a new field from scratch or editing an existing field, there are various options you can configure that define the appearance and functionality of the field.